15.4 C

 $ find . -type f -exec ls -s {} \; | sort -n -r | head -5

-The above find command will print out the 5 largest files you have in your current working directory and under its sub-directories.
+The above find command will print the 5 largest files in your working directory under its sub-directories.

 43. Find Smallest Files